MohamedBakrAli/Maze-Solver/README.md

 ****

 ## Introduction:
-We generate random maze and sole using two basic algorithms for solving MDPs are value iteration and policy iteration.
+We generate random maze and sovle using two basic algorithms for solving MDPs are value iteration and policy iteration.
 ## Methods:
   **1. Value Iteration**